AdobeDocs/experience-manager-cloud-manager.de-DE/help/using/setting-up-program.md

 ---
 title: Einrichten des Programms
 seo-title: Set Up Your Program
-description: Nach dem Onbarding muss der Business Owner verschiedene Ersteinstellungen am Programm vornehmen.
+description: Nach dem Onbarding muss der Geschäftsinhaber verschiedene Ersteinstellungen am Programm vornehmen.
 seo-description: After onboarding, the business owner will need to do some initial setup of Adobe AEM Cloud Manager.
 This involves setting the program description and defining the KPIs which will be used for performance testing.
 feature: Getting Started
 exl-id: 795c7112-d564-4fbf-96a1-152a6c286bf2
 source-git-commit: 71d44c7e3673ca62fcd2203ecc0bc4ed9fa22002
-workflow-type: tm+mt
+workflow-type: ht
 source-wordcount: '693'
-ht-degree: 97%
+ht-degree: 100%

 ---